 Assistant Stage Managers are highly organized, leaders, detail oriented, proficient with Microsoft Office, and calm under pressure.

 The Technical Director is responsible for achieving the production’s artistic goals with the Production Manager and Summer Independent Artistic Team.
 The Technical Director approves preliminary set designs based on Village Theatre’s technical capabilities and cost factors.
 The Technical Director supervises, maintains, monitors, and reports detailed schedules of design, set construction, and props.
 The Technical Director works closely with the Production Manager to ensure that expenses are in line with the budget for the production.

-Technical Directors are highly organized, leaders, detail oriented, proficient with AutoCAD, and calm under pressure.
+Technical Directors are highly organized, leaders, detail-oriented, knowledgeable about AutoCAD, and calm under pressure.